-In this case, your configure.in should setup the LINUX conditional using AM_CONDITIONAL (see Chapter 20 [Conditionals], page 51).
+In this case, your configure.in should setup the LINUX conditional using AM_CONDITIONAL (see Chapter 20 [Conditionals], page 56).

-When using conditionals like this you don't need to use the 'EXTRA' variable, because Automake will examine the contents of each variable to construct the complete list of source files
+When using conditionals like this you don't need to use the 'EXTRA' variable, because Automake will examine the contents of each variable to construct the complete list of source files.

-If your program uses a lot of files, you will probably prefer to use an intermediate variable to hold conditional sources.
+If your program uses a lot of files, you will probably prefer a conditional +=.